-The allowance consists of specific, general and unallocated components.
+The allowance consists of specific and general components.
 The specific component relates to loans that are classified as impaired.
-For such loans an allowance is established when the discounted cash flows, collaterals net realizable value or observable market price of the impaired loan is lower than the carrying value of that loan.
-The general component covers non-impaired loans and is based on historical loss experience adjusted for qualitative factors.
-An unallocated component is maintained to cover uncertainties that could affect management's estimate of probable losses.
-The unallocated component of the allowance reflects the margin of imprecision inherent in the underlying assumptions used in the methodologies for estimating losses in the portfolio.
+For such loans, an allowance is established when the discounted cash flows, collateral's net realizable value or observable market price of the impaired loan is lower than the carrying value of that loan.
+The general component covers non-impaired loans and includes both a quantitative and qualitative component.
+The quantitative component is based on historical loss experience adjusted, while the qualitative component is based on specific internal and external factors that may have a negative impact on the performance of the loan portfolio.